-- 1. Alcohol possession in residence halls is permitted only for students of legal age (21).
-Alcohol may be consumed only by legal- age students in students' rooms, or with the exception of special events, registered with the Dean of Students or their designee.
-Consumption of alcohol should not infringe on the rights of other students. - Students of legal age may not give or sell alcohol to students under the legal age to transport, possess or consume.
-Students may not advertise for the sale of alcohol using flyers, emails, or other methods of advertising. - 3.
-Students under the legal age may not transport, possess, consume or purchase alcohol in any area of the residence halls. - 4.
+- Alcohol possession in residence halls is permitted only for students of legal age (21).
+Alcohol may be consumed only by legal- age students in students' rooms, or with the approval of registered special events with the Dean of Students or their designee. - 2.
+Consumption of alcohol should not infringe on the rights of other students. - Students of legal age may not give or sell alcohol to students under the legal age to transport, possess or consume. - 4.
+Students may not advertise for the sale of alcohol using flyers, emails, or other methods of advertising. - Students under the legal age may not transport, possess, consume or purchase alcohol in any area of the residence halls. - 6.
 Students under the legal age may not possess any empty alcoholic beverage containers in their residence hall rooms.
-The only exception is when a roommate is of legal age and owns the container. - 5.
-Empty alcohol containers should not be displayed in areas visible to the public and are subject to disposal if observed. - 6.
-Students may not possess or transport open containers of alcoholic beverages in public areas. - 7.
-Students may not consume alcoholic beverages in public areas including, but not limited to: administrative and academic buildings, residence hall common areas including lobbies, study rooms, living rooms, special purpose rooms, corridors, basements, stairwells, laundry and vending machine areas; and outdoor areas including sun decks, courtyards, parking lots, etc. - 8.
+The only exception is when a roommate is of legal age and owns the container. - Any empty alcohol containers should not be displayed in areas visible to the public and are subject to disposal if observed. - 8.
+Students may not possess or transport open containers of alcoholic beverages in public areas. - 9.
+Students may not consume alcoholic beverages in public areas including, but not limited to: administrative and academic buildings, residence hall common areas including lobbies, study rooms, living rooms, special purpose rooms, corridors, basements, stairwells, laundry and vending machine areas; and outdoor areas including sun decks, courtyards, parking lots, etc. - 10.
 Large quantities of alcohol are prohibited at unregistered events, in private rooms and in residence halls (e.g. kegs, pony kegs, beer balls, etc.).
-Such quantities of alcohol and serving devices will be confiscated and will not be returned. - 9 In support of New Student Orientation and leadership nositions.
-Substance Free Farly Arrivals is in

-- effect upon the first day students return to campus as Early Arrivals until 9 a.m. on the first day of classes for Fall and Spring Semesters.
+Such quantities of alcohol and serving devices will be confiscated and will not be returned. - 11.
+In support of New Student Orientation and leadership positions, Substance Free Early Arrivals is in effect upon the first day students return to campus as Early Arrivals until 9am on the first day of classes for Fall and Spring Semesters.
 Substance Free means no alcohol or other substances may be consumed or served on campus during this time.
-Students who violate the Substance Free Early Arrivals policy will be subject to stricter Student Conduct sanctioning and their early arrival privileges will be revoked for the future. - 10.
-Games that are centered on alcohol, focus on rapid consumption drinking, or promote irresponsible drinking are prohibited.
-Any devices or paraphernalia that aid in these games may be confiscated and will not be returned.
-These devices include but are not limited to beer pong tables and beer bongs or funnels.
+Students who violate the Substance Free Early Arrivals policy will be subject to stricter Student Conduct sanctioning and their early arrival privileges will be revoked for the future. - 12.
+Games that center on alcohol, focus on rapid consumption drinking, or promote irresponsible drinking are prohibited.
+Any devices or paraphernalia which aid in these games may be confiscated and will not be returned.
+These devices include, but are not limited to beer pong tables and beer bongs or funnels.